 - Be as targeted as you can be – age, where they live, lifestyle, finance – even give them a name

-If you don’t have your ideal client defined as something much more specific than ‘everyone’ then we need to talk!
+If you don’t have your ideal client defined as something much more specific than ‘everyone’ then it’s time to take action!